ccloquet/USB-buffer/README.md

 ````

-10. plug your USB key in your Rpi
+12. plug your USB key in your Rpi
-11. connect your computer to the Rpi through Wifi
+13. connect your computer to the Rpi through Wifi
-12. in your browser, go to http://raspberry.local and download the files you want
+14. in your browser, go to http://raspberry.local and download the files you want
-13. you might want to increase the security by configuring https, passwords, etc.